hashgraph/hedera-json-rpc-relay/docs/design/eth-filter.md

    2. `eth_uninstallFilter`
    3. `eth_getFilterChanges`
    4. `eth_getFilterLogs`
+2. Increase the supported functionality of the relay.

 ## Non-Goals

 1. Decrease the load on the subscription, as this is an alternative.
-2. Increase the supported functionality of the relay.

 ## Architecture

-New filter API methods can be added and handled by extending `eth` class.
+New filter API methods can be added and handled by adding filter service, which expands the `eth` interface.
 Adding several new methods is needed and for saving the filter IDs it needs to utilize the already available cache.

+Parameters accepted in the `eth_newFilter` method are:

+- blockHash - Using blockHash is equivalent to fromBlock = toBlock = the block number with hash blockHash.
+If blockHash is present in the filter criteria, then neither fromBlock nor toBlock are allowed.
+- address - Contract address or a list of addresses from which logs should originate.
+- fromBlock - Either the hex value of a block number OR block tags.
+- toBlock - Either the hex value of a block number OR block tags.
+- topics - Array of 32 Bytes DATA topics.
+Topics are order-dependent.
+Each topic can also be an array of DATA with "or" options.

+Parameters accepted in `eth_uninstallFilter`, `eth_getFilterChanges` and `eth_getFilterLogs` methods are:

+- hex formated `filterId`.

 ### Filter Types